rexcoleman/Data-Science-Model-Selection-in-Cybersecurity/README.md

 **How It Works**: DQN uses deep neural networks to approximate the Q-values, allowing it to handle complex state spaces.

+**Cost Function**: The cost function in DQN is the Mean Squared Error (MSE) between the predicted Q-values and the target Q-values.

 **Example**: Detecting and responding to advanced persistent threats (APTs) by learning the optimal sequence of actions to take in response to observed system behaviors.

 ##### SARSA (State-Action-Reward-State-Action)
 **When to Use**: Use SARSA when the learning policy should be more conservative and follow the current policy rather than an optimal policy.

 **How It Works**: SARSA updates the Q-values based on the current action taken, rather than the action that maximizes the Q-value, leading to a more cautious learning approach.

+**Cost Function**: The cost function in SARSA is the Temporal Difference (TD) error, similar to Q-Learning, but calculated using the action actually taken by the policy.

 **Example**: Developing an intrusion detection system that adapts its detection strategies based on observed attack patterns and responses.